At some point in time you’re probably going to hear “mixing in key”, or “harmonic mixing” get thrown around a lot.

 Unlocking the Power

 While this may sound extreme to some DJs, this is a perfect example of what you can do if you utilize harmonic mixing like a pro.
-Using harmonic mixing software, or once you have gone through each of your set’s tracks and used the Camelot wheel to categorize each song by key, take a total of thirty-two tracks and do a mash-up based on harmonic mixing.
+Once you have gone through each of your set’s tracks and used the Camelot wheel to categorize each song by key, take a total of thirty-two tracks and do a mash-up based on harmonic mixing.
 Since you’ve analyzed everything in this set, you’ll have a complete set that’s ready to go, with absolutely no key clashes.

 World class DJs will use this mixing technique in order to ensure the quality of each and every set.
 However, these pros have years of experience and know how to manipulate their audience with song selections that have the right energy level.
 But some DJs will take it even a step further and experiment by labeling their tracks based on energy, not just key.